cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow Metadata

-Metdata enables you to enrich the serverless workflow model with information beyond its core definitions.
+Metadata enables you to enrich the serverless workflow model with information beyond its core definitions.
-It is inteded to be used by clients such as tools and libraries, as well as users that find this information relevant.
+It is intended to be used by clients such as tools and libraries, as well as users that find this information relevant.

 Metadata should not affect workflow execution.
 Implementations may chose to use metadata information or ignore it.
 Note however that using metadata to control workflow execution can lead to vendor-locked implementations which do comply with the main goals of this specification, which is to be completely vendor-neutral.